hclent/CreoleVal/nlg/creolem2m/README.md

 ### Pre-requisites

+**We will update this section with a Google Form where you can request the data from us.**

+**We do not own this data, and it his highly confidential due to copy-right, and must not be shared publically.**

-**Bible Data**: Because Bible data is copy-righted, we unfortunately cannot share it.
-Please reach out to [the authors of "Creating a massively parallel Bible corpus](https://aclanthology.org/L14-1215/).
+Otherwise if you are looking for **Bible Data** in general, please reach out to [the authors of "Creating a massively parallel Bible corpus](https://aclanthology.org/L14-1215/).
+Again, because Bible data is copy-righted, we unfortunately cannot share it publically.

 **YANMTT**: You will need `YANMTT` to decode models we have trained.